Dodecaplex/beflux/README.md

 Beflux program relies on the movement of an instruction pointer in a two-dimensional grid of single-character operators.

+To compile and run unit tests: make && beflux examples/test

 Overview
 --------
   * Unsigned 8-bit integer arithmetic